2015 Chapel Hill shooting: Shooting

 On February 10, 2015, local police in Chapel Hill, North Carolina, responded to a report of gunshots heard at 5:15 p.m.
 Upon arriving at the Finley Forest Condominiums, located on Summerwalk Circle at Chapel Hill, a woman told them a friend was bleeding, and directed them to a condominium.
 There, they found Barakat lying dead in the front doorway bleeding from the head.
 One of the Abu-Salha sisters was found dead in the kitchen, with the other lying in the doorway of that room.
 All three victims had been killed with gunshot wounds to the head, and were pronounced dead at the scene.

-According to prosecutors, the suspect shot Barakat multiple times at the doorway after the latter opened the door in response to his knocking.
-He then allegedly entered the living room and shot the Abu-Salha sisters in the head, then shot Barakat again before leaving.
+According to prosecutors, the perpetrator shot Barakat multiple times at the doorway after the latter opened the door in response to his knocking.
+He then entered the living room and shot the Abu-Salha sisters in the head, then shot Barakat again before leaving.
 According to autopsies, the Abu-Salha sisters were shot execution-style.

 In June 2019 it was reported that Deah Barakat had recorded the encounter with Hicks on his cellphone camera.
 The recording shows Hicks complaining that Barakat and the Abu-Salha sisters were taking more parking spaces than the condo rules allow, before Hicks opens fire with his gun.

 A witness outside told police he had heard shots and saw a man leaving the condominium and driving off in a gold car.
 Police found eight shell casings in the living room and a bullet somewhere else inside in the home, according to a warrant.
 They seized three cellphones, a watch, two sets of keys, and Barakat's wallet and keychain.

 The victims' neighbor, Craig Stephen Hicks, a 46-year-old former car parts salesman, turned himself in to sheriff's deputies in nearby Pittsboro on the night of the shooting.
 He was in possession of a .357-caliber handgun at the time.
 Investigators later positively matched the handgun's ballistics to the shell casings found in the apartment.